makesmatheasy/makesmatheasy/README.md

   - Euclid Geometry (Axioms and Postulates)
   - Operations on Sets
   - Sets,Relations and Functions
+  - Sets Formulas List
+  - Interest(Simple,Compound)
+  - Cost and Selling Prices
   - Matrix (with Steps)
     - Transpose
     - Minors and Co-Factors
     - Determinant with Laplace(Upto 5×5)
+    - Rank
+    - Inverse
     - Addition
     - Subtraction
     - Multiplication
-  - Propeties of Matrices and Determinants
+  - Properties of Matrices and Determinants
   - Sum of Nterms of an Arithmetic Progession
   - Sum of Nterms of an Geometric Progession
-  - Mean Calculator
-    - Arithmetic Mean
-    - Geometric Mean
-    - Harmonic Mean
+  - Cayley Hamilton Theorem of Diagonalization

 - Conic Section
+  - Circle
   - Parabola
   - Ellipse
   - Hyperbola
+  - Paraboloid

 - Calculus
+  - Inverse and Periodicity of Functions
   - Transformation of Functions
   - Integration + Limits
     - Solution from Nerdamer